sal55/langs/Compilertest3.md

 This handicaps my compilers a little, as it is assumed most others will use fully optimising compilers, but I also want to show what is possible with a modest home-made compiler that doesn't rely on heavy-duty tools.
 My compilers still dominate the fast end of the table, except for Tiny C.

-(**Note:** I did experiment with a version of Tiny C built with itself (rather than, presumably, gcc); it was still fast!
-About 1.95 seconds compile-time, and 5100 funcs/sec throughput, so still ahead of any of mine.
-Tiny C however is a one-pass compiler, mine is multi-pass, and compiles a language, C, which in this test (with no large includes and no CPP use) lends itself to one-pass.

 My own 'bcc' C compiler is slowed down by having to generate a 50MB ASM intermediate file, which then has to be assembled.
 It would otherwise be faster than BB/MM where that step has been eliminated, but still won't be as fast as Tiny C because there would still be multiple passes.)

+### Tiny C

+This has several entries, which it deserves being the faster compiler in the list; even the slowest is faster than mine.

+(tcc) means it was compiled with itself.
+(bcc) compiled with my bcc
+(gcc) compiled with gcc-O3

+The remaining entry was tcc was as it was downloaded and as prebuilt binary.

+Tiny C is fast for several reasons:

+* It is a one-pass compiler (AIUI)
+* It compiles C which lends itself to one-pass compilation (this test further doesn't use large headers or any use of the CPP)
+* It beats my M compilers, because M has out-of-order definitions which are not suitable for one pass, and M compilers are multi-pass anyway
+* It badly beats my own BCC C compiler, because that also uses multi-passes, but here also generates a 50MB intermediate ASM file, which then has to be assembled.

+However, my compilers produce somewhat faster code.

 ### Sorted by Runtime

-Rememeber this is just for that one small benchmark (a single call to fannkuch(11) in a program with just that one function):
+Remember this is just for that one small benchmark (a single call to fannkuch(11) in a program with just that one function):

 Implem | Language | Runtime
 --- | --- | ----